taangle/YoutubePOC/README.md

 ```
 git clone https://github.com/LawLogix/Summer18POC.git
 ```
+You will need to add a `env.ts` file to `src` modeled after `env.example.ts`.
+This is where your API key will go.

-Then, set up Angular locally.
+Next, set up Angular locally.
 Navigate into the `pocYT` folder and run:
 ```
 npm install
 ```